 There is a close relationship between the Chinese economy and stock market performance.
 For investing in the Mainland stock market, investors should pay attention to economic and financial data including GDP growth, and the country’s government and corporate debts.

 - Currency risk

 Hong Kong investors will expose to the risk of RMB exchange rate movements if they have to convert HKD into RMB for trading Shanghai and Shenzhen A-shares.
 The conversion also incurs costs.
 Movements in the RMB exchange rate will affect the profits and debts of the Mainland listed companies.
 Such effects will be more significant to those export-oriented companies and companies having debts denominated in currencies other than RMB.

 Central government's economic and financial policies will affect the performance of investment market.
 You shall beware of the central government policies for stimulating the economy or supporting different industries, as well as their different financial policies in respect of the currency, interest rate, credit and stock markets.

-Certain eligible A-shares under Shenzhen Connect are listed on the SZSE's ChiNext Board, which will be limited to the institutional professional investors at the initial stage of Shenzhen Connect.
-Generally, stocks listed on ChiNext Board contain higher risk than those listed on the main board of SSE and SZSE.
+Certain eligible A-shares under Shanghai Connect and Shenzhen Connect are listed on the SSE STAR market and SZSE ChiNext market, which are limited to the institutional professional investors.
+Generally, stocks listed on the STAR market and ChiNext market contain higher risk than those listed on the main board of SSE and SZSE.

 - Regulatory risk